 Yan Zhang “Ryan” is a Ph.D. candidate in Changing Places research group at the MIT Media Lab.
 His current focus is developing and deploying CityScope – an A.I. enabled urban decision support system, which democratizes the urban decision-making process in an early stage by giving people the right tools to understand and participate the urban design intuitively.
 CityScope includes an interactive Lego model of the city for rapid prototyping the design options, real-time simulations and AR visualizations informing the users of the multi-dimensional performance of the city, and an A.I. assistant providing the users with suggestions and insights.

-Yan has a background of architecture design with a special emphasis on computational design for more than 10 years.
-He holds a Master of Science in Advanced Architectural Design in Columbia University.
-He worked an architect for two world-leading design firms, Skidmore Owings & Merrill LLP (SOM) and von Gerkan, Marg und Partner (GMP).
+Ryan has a background in architecture design with a special emphasis on computational design for more than ten years.
+He holds a Master of Science in Advanced Architectural Design at Columbia University.
+He worked as an architect for two world-leading design firms, Skidmore Owings & Merrill LLP (SOM) and von Gerkan, Marg und Partner (GMP).
 His architecture practice includes parametric form-finding and all-phase-architectural design of Shanghai Oriental Sports Center.
 As an architect, he developed a strong sense of design and skills of concept sketching, 3D modeling, physical model fabrication, performance simulation, construction coordination, etc.

-He also worked as a research assistant for Columbia University, Graduate School of Architecture, Planning and Preservation (GSAPP) on variety of interdisciplinary projects focusing on data visualization, optimization, complex geometry, machine learning, etc.
+Ryan also worked as a research assistant for Columbia University, Graduate School of Architecture, Planning and Preservation (GSAPP) on a variety of interdisciplinary projects focusing on data visualization, optimization, complex geometry, machine learning, etc.